Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 ## The *R* corner: when categories have to be *re-ordered*
 <br>

-There's a trick for re-ordering the levels of a categorical variable.
+There's a trick to reordering the levels of a categorical variable.

 Check the levels of the categorical variable *Position.Culture*.
-Re-order these levels in a more *natural* way, by using the `factor()` function, combined with the `levels()` function.
-Check again the levels of the variable *Position.Culture*
+Reorder these levels in a more *natural* way, using the `factor()` function in combination with the `levels()` function.
+Check the levels of the *Position.Culture* variable again.

 <codeblock id="02_021">
 </codeblock>

-Extracting the distribution information can also be done using the very important function `table()`.
-This function will be used soon when dealing with two categorical variables.
+Extracting the distribution information can also be done using the very important `table()` function.
+This function will soon be used when dealing with two categorical variables.

 <codeblock id="02_032">
 </codeblock>